City Hall (1996 film): Plot

-The scandal escalates to Zapatti instructing Anselmo to die by suicide rather than become an informant or go to jail.
-To protect his family, Anselmo shoots himself.
-Calhoun discovers that Stern owes his judgeship to a bribe that Anselmo delivered on behalf of the Zapattis to keep Tito out of jail.
-Pappas engineered the scheme.
-Shocked and disheartened, Calhoun tells Pappas that he must resign.
+Pappas is confident he can overcome the political fallout to run for governor and, eventually, president.
+However, Calhoun has discovered that Stern owed his judgeship to a bribe from Anselmo on behalf of the Zapattis to keep Tino out of jail, facilitated by Pappas.
+Disillusioned with his mentor, Calhoun declares that Pappas must resign.
 Although Pappas wants to fight the imminent scandal, he admires Calhoun's integrity and acquiesces.

-Calhoun soon runs for New York City's 6th City Council district, determined to make the city a better place.
+Calhoun soon runs for New York City's 6th City Council district and reconciles with Cogan.
+Losing the election, he is determined to run again and make the city a better place.